mastersign/Mastersign.Expressions/docs/Expression Syntax.md

 | `\v` | Vertical tab stop (Unicode 0x000B). |

 ### Null Literal
 The null literal is `null`.
-It must be lower case and represents an empty CLR reference.
+By default, it must be lower case and represents an empty CLR reference.
 Null is compatible with every reference type of the CLR type system.

 ## Operators
 Operators serve to combine two values like `1 + 2`.
 There are logical, numerical, string, and comparison operators.

 ### Logical Operators
 Logical operators only combine boolean values or expressions, which have the type `System.Boolean`.
+By default the operator keywords must be lower case.

 | Operator | Example | Description |
 |----------|---------|-------------|